theGuildHall/pwnbox/README.md

 You should now see a theme called "HackTheBox".
 Select it and select "Apply Background".

+### At this point, you should have most of the Pwnbox 'look and feel'.
+However, if you want to further customize it, keep following allong.

 ---

-At this point, you should have most of the Pwnbox 'look and feel'.
-However, if you want to further customize it, keep following allong.

-Step 5: Updating the 'Panel'
+## Step 5: Updating the 'Panels'

 On the top panel, right click one of the three system monitors graphs (the ones showing your 'process', 'memory', and 'network').
 Select "Remove from Panel".